SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 55_56_57](https://user-images.githubusercontent.com/90856848/137972267-afac9e7c-cc63-4cf9-80d2-b8b5d1a76135.png)

-<br> We use the CGR added to the chart that compared to look at our compound growth rate in the year.
+<br> 🚩We use the CGR added to the chart that compared to look at our compound growth rate in the year.
 If the CGR is negative it could be alarming information for the business user

 ![Image 57](https://user-images.githubusercontent.com/90856848/137972347-d430a655-fc5b-4c14-b3a1-31e5e137e1d5.png)

-<br> Let us add a table to our story to examine our Gross Margin contribution by each Sales Manager.
+<br> 🚩Let us add a table to our story to examine our Gross Margin contribution by each Sales Manager.
 Since Sales Manager is a high cardinality dimension with a lot of members, it is recommended to view this data in a table.

 58. Click **Insert**